...

 Who Is Stacy Usher?

-Stacy Usher, a 39-year-old from Citrus County, Florida, became the subject of law enforcement attention due to multiple felonious activities, particularly related to the illegal sale of fentanyl and other offenses.
-The narrative of her criminal activities and eventual arrest provides insight into a case involving drug offenses, evasion, and eventual capture.
+Stacy Usher, a 39-year-old from Citrus County, Florida, attracted law enforcement scrutiny due to her involvement in several felonious activities, particularly the illegal sale of fentanyl and other related offenses.
+Her story sheds light on a case marked by drug-related crimes, attempts to evade authorities, and her eventual capture.

-In late 2022, Usher was implicated in the sale of fentanyl.
+In late 2022, authorities implicated Usher in the sale of fentanyl.
 On October 25, 2022, she allegedly met with a confidential informant to arrange a fentanyl sale, agreeing via Facebook Messenger to sell one gram of the substance for $150.
-After the transaction, the informant handed over a powdery white substance to deputies, which was confirmed to be fentanyl, leading to Usher’s arrest.
-Following this, she was charged and later pleaded guilty, receiving a sentence of two years of probation in April 2023.
+After the transaction, the informant handed a powdery white substance to deputies, who confirmed it was fentanyl, resulting in Usher’s arrest.
+She faced charges, pleaded guilty, and received a two-year probation sentence in April 2023.

 However, Usher violated the terms of her probation.
 The Citrus County Sheriff’s Office reported that she had been using a two-way communication device without authorization, a violation of her probation conditions.
-Consequently, she was named the Citrus County Sheriff’s Office’s “Warrant of the Week,” with her picture and charges shared on social media, intensifying the search for her.
+As a result, she earned the title of “Warrant of the Week” from the Citrus County Sheriff’s Office, with her picture and charges posted on social media, escalating the search for her.

 The search culminated in a dramatic arrest in November 2023.
 Deputies located Usher after she attempted to evade arrest by hiding inside a couch in her residence.
 This unconventional hiding spot ultimately proved ineffective, as deputies discovered her and took her into custody.
 This event marked a notable endpoint to a period of evasion that had begun in early November.